The Carbon Cash-Back Solution

 The EU is implementing a Carbon Border Adjustment Mechanism to charge free-polluting countries its $80/tCO2 carbon price on imports.
 Canada and other countries that price carbon are likely to soon join the EU in a border-adjusted "carbon club".

 Prime Minister Trudeau: "[Canada’s carbon price is] going to rise to C$170 a ton by 2030...
-And the way we did it is we're actually returning more money to the average family than it costs them on average for the carbon price." - Canadian PM Trudeau - https://www.youtube.com/embed/3fF4XK2X3KA?&start=1378&end=1552&autoplay=1
+And the way we did it is we're actually returning more money to the average family than it costs them on average for the carbon price." - Canadian PM Trudeau: https://www.youtube.com/embed/3fF4XK2X3KA?&start=1378&end=1552&autoplay=1.

-In the last minute of this video, the Director General of the WTO discusses the need for a global carbon price floor - with a higher carbon price in wealthier countries and a lower carbon price in developing countries. - https://twitter.com/questCNN/status/1456368933766844422?t=yT5kungrprBoD3FYrZoArw&s=19
+In the last minute of this video, the Director General of the WTO discusses the need for a global carbon price floor - with a higher carbon price in wealthier countries and a lower carbon price in developing countries: https://twitter.com/questCNN/status/1456368933766844422?t=yT5kungrprBoD3FYrZoArw&s=19.

 IMF Proposal for an International Carbon Price Floor Among Large Emitters: https://www.imf.org/en/Publications/staff-climate-notes/Issues/2021/06/15/Proposal-for-an-International-Carbon-Price-Floor-Among-Large-Emitters-460468

-And the UK Prime Minister's Finance Advisor says every country should have a carbon price: https://www.bbc.com/news/av/business-59147390
+The UK Prime Minister's Finance Advisor says every country should have a carbon price: https://www.bbc.com/news/av/business-59147390

-We know the right carbon price: $100/tCO2 by 2030
+We know the right carbon price: $100/tCO2 by 2030 and rising

 A recent study in Nature supports prices in the range recommended by the groups listed at the top of this page.
 From the study: